Home | Profile - Edit | Your Page | Your Inbox Browse | Search Games | Log In

 The following polls include votes for Nord and Bert Couldn't Make Head or Tail of It:

-This is version 3 of this page, edited by Victor Gijsbers on 20 February 2008 at 8:23am. - View Update History - Edit This Page - Add a News Item
+This is version 9 of this page, edited by Petter Sjölund on 27 September 2021 at 9:37am. - View Update History - Edit This Page - Add a News Item - Delete This Page